-There is is an extraordinary number of products claiming to have the latest patented breakthrough ingredient or delivery technology.
-It is difficult to to understand the difference between research trials versus consumer trials … and so on.
+There is an extraordinary number of products claiming to have the latest patented breakthrough ingredient or delivery technology.
+It is difficult to understand the difference between research trials versus consumer trials … and so on.
 And to add to it all, brands will use trademarked names for readily available ingredients to further limit our ability to make sense of it all.

 One could say that skin care has become fashion, however this diminishes the importance of good skin care for everyone and the damage that some products can do.

 Many skin care products, even those claiming to be natural, are seeking to ride the wave of consumer interest rather than deliver the best in skin care.

 A typical skin care routine will see you exposed to acrylates, benzoates, ethanol and other alcohols, formaldehyde releasers, glycols, isothiazolinones, octinoxate, oxybenzone, parabens, PEGs, phthalates, polymers, triethanolamine and many other chemical agents or organic compound derivatives every day.
 While these have been approved for use on the basis they are likely safe in small amounts, questions remain.

 In the push to sell, sell, sell, most brands fail to do three fundamental things: